 QUESTIONS FROM OUR WEBSITE

-And with that salute to our CAS decorators, the ties of the “CAS Collectors Mailbag” are once again drawn tightly closed.
-If you have a CAS-related-question, please send it to the attention of Editor Don Johnson (firstname.lastname@example.org).
-He’ll do his best to come up with the – hopefully correct – answer!
+And with those happy words, we pull the “CAS Mailbag” drawstrings tight until our next issue!
+If you have a CAS-related question, please send it to the attention of Editor Don Johnson (firstname.lastname@example.org).
+He’ll do his best to come up with the – hopefully correct – answer.